- Course Code:

 - Full Year

-The course is divided into two halves.
+The module is divided into two halves.

-- The first half of the course introduces the students to banking regulation.
+- The first half of the module introduces the students to banking regulation.
 Its theoretical justifications are explored and the framework for banking regulation at the international, European and UK level is set out.

-- The second half of the course explores core areas of English banking law, both those which have been important historically as well as the areas in which the law is evolving as banking practices change.
+- The second half of the module explores core areas of English banking law, both those which have been important historically as well as the areas in which the law is evolving as banking practices change.

 Objectives and learning outcomes of the course